Awanka

 Apr 25, 2026

 A strange mix of cool aesthetic and frustrating gameplay across multiple genres.
 At heart, "Brutal Legend" is an action-adventure game, but also an RTS, and a bit of a racing sim.
 The atmosphere around a fully-realized heavy metal world are pretty great.
 It's unfortunately bogged down by the obnoxious RTS stage battles, car racing, and endless escort/defense missions.
 The RTS segment is wretched, poorly designed with bad controls, and I'm sure will make many patient gamers quit.
 Even though I didn't have much fun in my time with this game, I admire the originality and visuals.
 If they had stuck to an action adventure RPG in a heavy metal world, I would have given it another point.
+The metal spider queen is one of the best boss fights I've seen from a presentation perspective.
 On the plus side I was introduced to a lot of cool music.

 Xbox 360